Shoshana Zuboff

 Shoshana Zuboff (born November 18, 1951) is an American author, professor, social psychologist, philosopher, and scholar.
+She is a professor emerita at Harvard Business School.

 Zuboff is the author of the books In the Age of the Smart Machine: The Future of Work and Power and The Support Economy: Why Corporations Are Failing Individuals and the Next Episode of Capitalism, co-authored with James Maxmin.
 The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power, integrates core themes of her research: the Digital Revolution, the evolution of capitalism, the historical emergence of psychological individuality, and the conditions for human development.

 Zuboff's work is the source of many original concepts including "surveillance capitalism", "instrumentarian power", the "division of learning in society", "economies of action", the "means of behavior modification", "information civilization", "computer-mediated work", the "automate/informate" dialectic, "abstraction of work", "individualization of consumption" and the "coup from above".

-Zuboff is a trustee of 5Rights Foundation, an organisation founded by Baroness Beeban Kidron to promote the rights of children online.

 Background and education

 Zuboff was born in New England but spent much of her childhood in Argentina.
 She received her B.A. in philosophy from the University of Chicago, and her PhD in social psychology from Harvard University.
-Zuboff is Jewish.

 Zuboff was married to businessman and academic James Maxmin until his death in 2016.
 They co-wrote two books together, and lived in Nobleboro, Maine.
 They had a son, Jake, and a daughter, Chloe, who is a former state legislator in Maine.